Kanageshwaran/CISP310/README.md

 In the assembly translation, this behavior was recreated by:

-Manually managing stack frames for recursive calls

-Loading and dereferencing pointers to access node data and next pointers

-Implementing conditional branches to compare node values and determine insertion points

-Ensuring correct restoration of the stack and registers after each recursive return
+-Manually managing stack frames for recursive calls -Loading and dereferencing pointers to access node data and next pointers -Implementing conditional branches to compare node values and determine insertion points -Ensuring correct restoration of the stack and registers after each recursive return

 Multiple debugging iterations were required to resolve issues related to incorrect pointer loading, branching logic errors, and improper stack cleanup, all of which can cause subtle and difficult-to-trace failures at the assembly level.

 Key Concepts Demonstrated

-Recursive algorithms in low-level code
+-Recursive algorithms in low-level code -Pointer-to-pointer manipulation

-Pointer-to-pointer manipulation

-Stack frame construction and teardown
+-Stack frame construction and teardown

-Assembly-level control flow and branching
+-Assembly-level control flow and branching

-Debugging memory and pointer-related bugs
+-Debugging memory and pointer-related bugs

 Technologies Used

-C
+-C

-Assembly Language
+-Assembly Language

-Low-level debugging techniques
+-Low-level debugging techniques

 Learning Outcomes